Core Care Standards

 We have produced a leaflet which explains the benefits of sharing information with family and carers and this includes a form which can be completed about what types of information you are happy to share.
 If you choose to complete this form it is also helpful if it is shared with your health professional.

-The Who Cares? newsletter is sent out to carers of people with mental health problems every quarter.
+The Who Cares? newsletter is sent out to carers of people using our mental health services.

-If you would like a copy of any previous editions please contact the CPA Service on 01246 515974
+If you would like a copy of any previous editions please contact our CPA, Carers and Core Care Standards Co-ordinator on 07824 596690.

 We want to provide the best support possible to Carers who use our Services.
 The Carers Champions are a network of staff members located around our healthcare services who are leading on Carers issues.
 They are a local link point for staff and Carers to get information and advice.